ClassicDarkPack/dns-configuration-script/README.md

    ./set-dns.sh
    ```
 ### Script Details
-The script performs the following actions:

-1.Sets DNS servers in /etc/systemd/resolved.conf
+1. Sets DNS servers in `/etc/systemd/resolved.conf`.
-2.Removes the existing /etc/resolv.conf file
+2. Removes the existing `/etc/resolv.conf` file.
-3.Creates a new /etc/resolv.conf file with the specified DNS servers
+3. Creates a new `/etc/resolv.conf` file with the specified DNS servers.
-4.Locks the /etc/resolv.conf file to prevent changes
+4. Locks the `/etc/resolv.conf` file to prevent changes.
-5.Restarts NetworkManager, systemd-resolved, and resolvconf services to apply the changes
+5. Restarts `NetworkManager`, `systemd-resolved`, and `resolvconf` services to apply t